SophieDufrane/celebrateit-platform/README.md

 - `posts/` – Recognition stories with optional image
 - `nominations/` – Peer nominations with required tag and nominee selection
-- `profiles/` – User profile extensions with department
+- `profiles/` – User profile extensions with department, content and profile image
 - `likes/` and `comments/` – Interactions for recognition stories
 - `tags/` – Used to categorize nominations
 - `department/` – Departments available for user filtering and classification